|Dynamics of the Genome - CNRS URA2171|

 Recently, we constructed and validated a powerful inducible nick and mating-type switching system.
 Starting with a homogenous cell population (a single mating-type and no break), we were able to study the kinetics of each cellular step.
 We found that the overall process of MT switching in S. pombe is a two-step process, involving two rounds of DNA replication (See Figure).
 This inducible genetic system allowed us to identify new genes require for imprinting.

 The role of recombination in the recovery of stalled/collapsed replication forks is an essential process in maintaining genomic stability and defects in this pathway cause predisposition to many forms of diseases.
 We show that a unique collapsed replication fork at the mating-type locus required the homologous recombination enzymes for viability in fission yeast.

-Keywords: Stem cell, imprinting, replication, recombination, cancer, ataxia
+Keywords: Stem cell, imprinting, replication, recombination, cancer, degeneration

 Xhemalce B, Miller KM, Driscoll R, Masumoto H, Jackson SP, Kouzarides T, Verreault A, Arcangioli B. (2007).
 Regulation of histone H3 lysine 56 acetylation in Schizosaccharomyces pombe.
 J Biol Chem., 282:15040-7.

 Xhemalce B., Riising E.M., Baumann P., Dejean A., Arcangioli B. and Seeler J.S.
 (2007).
 Role of SUMO in the Dynamics of telomere maintenance in fission yeast.
 Proc Natl Acad Sci U S A. 104:893-8.